se-edu/se-book/softwareEngineering/introduction/prosAndCons/text.md

 > especially things of his own design.
 I think this delight must be an image of God's delight in making things,
 > a delight shown in the distinctness and newness of each leaf and each snowflake.
 >
 > Second is the pleasure of making things that are useful to other people.
-Deep within, we want others to use our work and
+Deep within, you want others to use your work and
 > to find it helpful.
 In this respect the programming system is not essentially different from the child's
 > first clay pencil holder "for Daddy's office."
 >